 As I went to update for the umpteenth time…I realized that it would probably be better to just start a new post and give the most recent instructions without all the history.

 Likely, I’ll have to update this one 15 times, too…but that’s the world of Facebook, right?
+And it’s not like you can just pick up the phone and call or email Facebook.

 So if you’re just looking for tips on how to organize your photos, here are the most recent instructions.